 - If you are pursuing Master of Public Health you need to shell out around $1,500.
 Master of Science in Management costs around $5,500 for the Canadians and $10,500 for others.

-The post graduate programs are for those who have the motivation towards learning more on the clinical skills.
+The post-graduate programs are for those who have the motivation towards learning more on clinical skills.

 Some of the resident programs offered are:-

-if you are a graduate from any accredited medical school, with at least one reference from an academic specialist in Ob/Gyn, have never had disciplinary action from a medical regulatory authority, and have fluent written and spoken English skills, then you may try for Manitoba University.
+If you are a graduate from an accredited medical school, with at least one reference from an academic specialist in Ob/Gyn, have never had disciplinary action from a medical regulatory authority, and have fluent written and spoken English skills, then you may try for Manitoba University.
 The selected applicants have to face an interview and will be ranked according to their performance.